 Yes, there are YouTube videos showing how to make etchers out of old CD players and $200 rigs on Amazon and Ebay which can both etch and cut.
 Yawn.
-The big deal with GlowForge is that it is both packaged a unit and its process is simple enough that ANYONE do this, and not out of a kit you have to build or a collection of cobbled-together bits and pieces.
+The big deal with GlowForge is that it is packaged as a unit and its process is simple enough that ANYONE do it, right out of the box and not out of a kit you have to build (or a collection of cobbled-together bits and pieces).

 GlowForge At The Mall

-The JOANN operation is still getting its footing, but what is impressive is how quickly it all came together and got up and running.
-The kiosk in the Natick Mall is at a spot where gets lots of foot traffic, and its size is perfect for what they are selling (personalized gifts, not GlowForges).
+The JOANN operation is still getting its footing, but what is impressive is how quickly it all came together.
+The kiosk in the Natick Mall gets lots of foot traffic, and its size is perfect for what they are selling (personalized gifts, not GlowForges).
 It is set up similar to the places where one can get personalized baseball caps, etc. These Joann/GlowForge kiosks aren’t selling GlowForge supplies, but they probably will at the JOANN stores (JOANN is an investor in GlowForge).

 JOANN’s business model of “3D laser printing for the masses” was not our reason for our “get in the car now or we’ll leave you at the office!”
 Urban Safari outing.
 We wanted a first-hand, up-close look at the GlowForge.

-The person we spoke with was very nice, knows how to run the unit, make the cuts, and answer basic questions about what it does.
-However, it is not a tech support “Genius Bar” for GlowForge nor is it suppose to be, so don’t expect them to be able to troubleshoot problems with your machine
+The person we spoke with was very nice, knew how to run the unit, make the cuts, and answer basic questions about what it does.
+However, it is not a tech support “Genius Bar” for GlowForge nor is it suppose to be, so don’t expect them to be able to troubleshoot problems with your machine.

 GlowForge has three models in its current line: Basic, Plus, Pro.
 The unit at the kiosk was the Plus.
 The Plus has better components and a more powerful laser for up to 20% faster printing (as compared to the Basic).
 The unit itself is about 38″ wide and 21″ deep.
 Not small, but it wouldn’t take over a room.